 - They can facilitate board decision-making and budgeting.

 - They can facilitate the continuity of the condominium board and condominium corporation.
 For example, unit owners, board members, and condo managers change.
-Having documents and records in good order helps make sure new unit owners, board members, and condo managers are up to date with the affairs of the condominium.
+Having documents and records in good order helps make sure new unit owners, board members, and condo managers are up to date with condominium affairs.

 - In case of a dispute, well maintained proper documents and records can prove the board’s decision making processes were done properly and legally, and why they reached certain decisions.